Union Township, Tuscarawas County, Ohio: Geography

 Two villages are located in Union Township: part of Dennison in the southwest, and part of Roswell in the northwest.

 Name and history

 It is one of twenty-seven Union Townships statewide.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.
-The current trustees are Ronald Carman, Matt Liggett, and Joe Martinelli, and the fiscal officer is Deborah Lukens.